Opioid Overdose

 Responders locate the victim and update the dispatcher through Beacon, ensuring accountability and maintaining open communications should more resources be needed.

-Responders determine if the scene is safe and then assess the patient for tell-tale opioid overdose symptoms.
-Naloxone is then administered to the victim.
+Responders determine if the scene is safe and then assess the patient for tell-tale overdose symptoms.
+Overdose-reversing medication is then administered to the victim.
 If the overdose is reversed, a life is saved.
 If there is no change in the victim’s condition, 9-1-1 is already en route.

 Intervention, Transport or Release